Student Achievement

 The following measures have been chosen to monitor student achievement at Virginia Wesleyan University.
 All measures include campus-based and online students.
-The University has no off-campus locations or branch campuses.
+The University has two off-campus locations and no branch campuses.

 Definition: The percentage of entering first-time freshmen who are re-enrolled one year later.